 Whatever your reason for waiting, know that delaying the exercise of your non-qualified stock options until expiration may be the best bet.

-If anything, delaying until expiration provides the most certainty as to what profit you will realize.
+If anything, delaying until expiration provides the most certainty as to what you will realize when you take action.
 You will know because the use it or loss it risk of not exercising (and losing the option to expiration) means that you can get X profit now, or nothing tomorrow.

 If we extend the example above, let’s assume that the expiration date is several years after the vesting date and the stock price has further appreciated to $100 per share.
 Let’s also assume the shares will expire tomorrow.